On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Introduction

 \subsection{Proof ideas I: general and \BBname{} slicing}

-The major part of the proof of Theorem~\ref{ref:irreducibility} is to prove an appropriate part of Theorem~\ref{ref:dimension:maintheorem}: to show that the dimension of $\Hilb_k(\mathbb{A}^3, 0)$ is at most $2(k-1)$ and additionally that there is at most one irreducible component $Z$ of dimension $2(k-1)$.
-Since the dimension of $\Hilb_k(\mathbb{A}^3, 0)$ at every point is \emph{at least} $2(k-1)$ by general nonsense, see Proposition~\ref{ref:componentsLowerBound:prop}, this implies that in fact $Z = \Hilb_k(\mathbb{A}^3, 0)$.
+The major part of the proof of Theorem~\ref{ref:irreducibility} is to prove an appropriate part of Theorem~\ref{ref:dimension:maintheorem}: to show that the dimension of $\Hilb_k(\mathbb{A}^3, 0)$ is at most $2(k-1)$ and additionally that there is at most one irreducible component of dimension $2(k-1)$.
+Since the dimension of $\Hilb_k(\mathbb{A}^3, 0)$ at every point is \emph{at least} $2(k-1)$ by general nonsense, see Proposition~\ref{ref:componentsLowerBound:prop}, this implies that this component is the whole $\Hilb_k(\mathbb{A}^3, 0)$.

 However, bounding the dimension of $\Hilb_k(\mathbb{A}^3, 0)$ is hard.
 The points of $\Hilb_k(\mathbb{A}^3, 0)$ are quite impossible to classify for $k > 6$ and the number of cases is best described as swarming, see tables below.
-Moreover, in contrast with $\Hilb_k(\mathbb{A}^n)$, the scheme $\Hilb_k(\mathbb{A}^n, 0)$ is little investigated.
+Moreover, in contrast with $\Hilb_k(\mathbb{A}^n)$, the scheme $\Hilb_k(\mathbb{A}^n, 0)$ has not been much investigated.
 Therefore, the only one readily available estimate is ``dimension at a point is at most the dimension of the tangent space''.
 But even this method has a serious caveat.
-Namely, it is known classically that for finite $Z \subset \mathbb{A}^n$ we have
+Namely, it is known classically that for a zero-dimensional $Z \subset \mathbb{A}^n$ we have